ethz-asl/object_keypoints/README.md

 Moving the platform specific variables into a configuration file, would be a nice addition.

 The current implementation requires a stereo camera, but changing this to make use of a monocular camera would be possible.
+The `depth` branch contains the modifications to the pipeline for predicting depth.
 At least the following changes would have to be made:
 - Update `encode_bag.py` to encode only one camera stream.
 In the stereo case, frames could be added after each other.
 - Update `label.py` to make use of the single sequence of images.
 - Update the dataloader to use the new data format.